VirtoCommerce/vc-docs/marketplace/user-guide/docs/Operator-portal/marketplace-products.md

 ![New statuses](media/decline-statuses.png)

-## Manage Product from Vendor Portal
+## Manage product from Vendor portal

 To manage products directly from the Vendor portal: